AI Enabled User-Specific Cyberbullying Severity Detection with Explainability

 The vulnerability factor (VF) measures how susceptible a monitored adolescent is to cyberbullying.
 This is determined by several demographic and behavioral attributes, including age, gender, race and ethnicity, prior history of bullying, frequency of internet use, internalizing problems (mental health history), and externalizing problems (past disciplinary issues).
 Each vulnerability factor is assigned a weight within the range \([0,1]\), based on association coefficients from prior meta-analytic studies.
 The weighting is derived from correlation coefficients reported by Kowalski et al. \cite{62} and Guo \cite{63} for age, bullying history, internalizing disorders, and externalizing issues.
 The weight for internet usage frequency follows Kowalski et al. \cite{62}, while gender and race/ethnicity weights are based on Guo \cite{63}.
 The overall vulnerability score is computed by normalizing each vulnerability factor by its assigned weight.Each vulnerability factor and its corresponding weight are detailed in Table \ref{tab:vulnerability_factors}

-Using latent semantic indexing (LSI) \footnote{https://nlp.stanford.edu/IR-book/html/htmledition/latent-semantic-indexing-1.html}, we extract all the keywords connected to the bullying keyword.
-It's an indexing strategy that makes use of the singular value decomposition (SVD) method to find patterns in text.
-The primary foundation of LSI is the concept that words used in comparable contexts often have semantic meanings that are similar.
-It can connect words with similar semantic meanings.
-The LSI keywords associated with bullying are shown in Table \ref{tab:bullying_keywords}.
-We calculate a semantic score for each user using the retrieved keywords by taking the weighted total of the normalized term hit score and converting it to a [0,1] scale.
+To collect bullying-related seed terms, we gathered adolescents’ opinions on common forms of bullying they experienced on social media, as shown in Table \ref{tab:bullying_keywords}.
+We then expanded these keywords using Latent Semantic Indexing (LSI)\footnote{https://nlp.stanford.edu/IR-book/html/htmledition/latent-semantic-indexing-1.html}, which applies Singular Value Decomposition (SVD) to uncover patterns in text.
+LSI connects semantically similar words based on their usage context.
+Finally, we calculated a semantic score for each comment by computing the weighted sum of normalized term hits and scaling it to [0,1].

 First, we calculate the total bullying score by summing the polarity score \textit{(PS)}, vulnerability factor \textit{(VF)}, and semantic score \textit{(SS)} using Equation \ref{eq1}.
 We then apply min-max normalization, where \textit{min} and \textit{max} represent the minimum and maximum values of the bullying score \( S_{\text{total}} \).
 This ensures that the user bullying intensity \textit{(BI)} falls within the range \([0,1]\).